freddyyang/SV_Family_Finance/README.md

 (maybe) model or dao: database model

-(maybe) view: needs view if evolving into app
+(maybe) view: needs view if evolving into an app